 On many review platforms, incentivized reviews are considered fake.
 Most incentivized reviews are spammy and don’t include relevant feedback.
 Additionally, they’re considered “paid” reviews solicited by the company in exchange for coupons or discounts.

 Competitors themselves might choose to save their money and write their own fake reviews.
 This is one of the most obvious fake review types.
 After all, a competitor has limited, in-house resources to attack other businesses.
 Additionally, competitors often lack the know-how to fool savvy moderators.

 Have you lost a disgruntled employee that holds a grudge?
 They can fake your reviews, and they might expand their efforts to more than negative feedback on Glassdoor.
-Whether their reviews include false information or they create several accounts to give you a bad review, watch out for this type of reviewer.
+They may write reviews including false information or create several accounts to give you a bad review.
+Watch out for this type of reviewer seeking their revenge.